emarcey/cicerone/glossary/brewing.md

 		* cereals (e.g. unmalted barley/wheat, corn, rice, oats, rye, buckwheat, proso-millet (gluten intolerance))
 		* can be whole, grits, flour flakes, malted, torrefied
 		* could also be pre-processed via intense heat treatment (basically puffed cereal)
+* **Alpha Acids (humulones):** one of two bittering compounds derived from hop resins
+	* generally 3-4% of hop content, but in aggressive breeding programs, they can reach 20%
+	* during boil, alpha asids are isomerized into is-alpha acids, which are soluble and have substantial bitterness
+	* isomerization is slow, so hops usually added at beginning to maximize bitterness, referring to these hops that are boiled for 60-90 minutes as "bittering hops" or the "bittering addition"
+	* 3 analogues
+		* humulone
+		* adhumulone
+		* cohumulone: this one is not desirable, usually 15-50% of alpha acid content
+			* lower foam stability, harsher bitterness
+	* desired alpha:beta ratio is 1:1, but most are 2:1
+		* hops with much higher alpha:beta ratios are modern superalpha varities
+* **Aroma Hop:** a hop added in the last 10 minutes of a boil, to impart aroma to the finished beer
 * **Base Malt:** any malt that has enough enzymatic power (diastatic activity) to ensure starch conversion during mashing
 	* accounts for the majority of the grist (60-100%)
 	* provides fermentable sugars and free amino nitrogen for yeast to consume
 	* provides both substrate and enzymes
 	* usual options: 2-row/6-row pilsner, pale ale, malted wheat, Munich malt (in special cases like Märzen)
+* **Beta Acids (lupulones):** the minor bittering compound derived from hop resins
+	* 3 analogues
+		* lupulone
+		* colupulone
+		* adlupulone
+* **Bittering Hop:** a hop added during the beginning of a 90 minute boil, primarily to impart bitterness to beer
 * **Bock:** a protected category in Germany, requiring that the beer have an original gravity of at least 16° Plato (~1.065), leading to an alcohol content generally 6% or higher
 * **Bottle Conditioning:** a method of carbonating beer by adding yeast to bottled beer
 	* Pros: results in high carbonation, aids in preserving freshness, better foam retention, finer/silkier texture of carbonation